9 Considerations for How to Choose the Right Casters for Moving Heavy Equipment

 Are you looking for casters to move heavy equipment?
-Here are the top things you must look for when buying casters and wheels to move heavy equipment.
+Here are the top 9 considerations you must keep in mind when buying casters and wheels to move heavy equipment.

 The first thing you need to look for is casters that are rated to carry the weight of your heavy equipment.
 This rating is called the weight capacity or load capacity.
 When a caster is rated for a given weight, that weight is the maximum recommended load per caster or wheel based on intermittent operation over smooth floors at speeds not exceeding three m.p.h., with no shock loading or adverse environmental conditions.